-Aboriginal and Torres Strait Islander people make a significant impact to the organisation by improving the way we interact with Indigenous communities and help inform and shape cross-cultural services.
+Aboriginal and Torres Strait Islander Peoples make a significant impact to the organisation by improving the way we interact with Indigenous communities and help inform and shape cross-cultural services.

-If you identify as an Aboriginal or Torres Strait Islander person, have at least two years’ experience working with Indigenous children, young people and families and have a current driver’s licence, we encourage you to apply.
+If you identify as Aboriginal and Torres Strait Islander Peoples, have at least two years’ experience working with Indigenous children, young people and families and have a current driver’s licence, we encourage you to apply.

 - Display resilience and courage in challenging situations